 Tip #5: Carefully review the tenancy agreement

-Make sure you fully understand are aligned with the key terms outlined in the tenancy agreement.
-These will include the agreed rent, notice period, break clause, general rules for using the property, etc. For more details, please see our detailed blog article Tenants’ Rights, Responsibilities & Tenancy Agreement.
+Make sure you fully understand and are aligned with the key terms outlined in the tenancy agreement.
+These will include the agreed rent, notice period, break clause, general rules for using the property, etc. For more details, please see our blog article Tenants’ Rights, Responsibilities & Tenancy Agreement.

 And don’t forget...

 You will not get a reduced rent or better terms unless you ask for it.
 Based on the points we covered above, always have a clear argument about why you are asking for something.

 There are various public sources available for information on tenants’ rights that you may want to review before you start your negotiations or discuss a tenancy agreement with the agent / landlord: see blog post here.

 If ever in doubt on the tenancy agreement, make sure to consult a specialist.
 Our professional Sherpas are also very well-versed in these matters and can support you throughout the negotiation and tenancy agreement discussion process.